Steps to Earning Substance Abuse Counselor Certification in Maine

 • Chemical dependency counseling

-• Career experience in social & rehabilitative services
+• Career experience in social and rehabilitative services

 • Models of addiction